-To serve local churches in Kenya and beyond by helping to raise up pastors, pastor-theologians, missionaries, and counselors who can lead others to navigate the temptations and perplexities of this world by the light of Scripture.
+To serve local churches in Kenya and beyond by helping to raise up pastor-theologians, missionaries, and counselors who can lead others to navigate the temptations and perplexities of this world by the light of Scripture.

-Original languages of the Scriptures (Hebrew and Greek)
+- Original languages of the Scriptures (Hebrew and Greek)

-New and Old Testament
+- New and Old Testament

 At present, NIRT is not accredited within Kenya.
 However, students in our program have an opportunity to apply to Puritan Reformed Theological Seminary (PRTS) for their online MA degree at a significantly reduced cost.
 Students earn credit for 50% of their PRTS MA degree by taking classes with us.
 NIRT offers a unaccredited M.Div level program.
 The MA from PRTS fits within this program.
 Although NIRT’s M.Div-level degree is not accredited, we are talking with schools in the US and Europe about accepting our students into higher programs based on our degree.
 NIRT courses meet ATS standards.